lfreitasds/Webscraping-Star-Jeans/README.md

 ### 1.1 - Description

 Star Jeans is a clothing company (fictional) owned by two Brazilian entrepreneurs Eduardo and Marcelo.
-After several successful businesses, they are planning to enter the US fashion market as an online eCommerce website.
+After several successful businesses, they decided to enter the US fashion market as an online eCommerce website.

-To keep their operating costs down they will only sell men’s jeans at first.
-As they get more customers, they may grow their clothing brand.
+Initially, to keep their operating costs low, they will only sell men's jeans.
+As they get more customers, they may expand their clothing brand.

-With no experience in the fashion market, they don't know how to define the price, the models, the colors to design the products.
+With no experience in the fashion market, they don't know the best fabrics, colors, and designs to launch and how much their competitors charge for similar products.

-For this reason, they decided to hire our Data Science consultancy services to help on their decision-making.
+For this reason, they decided to hire our Data Science consultancy to help with their decision-making.

 ### 1.2 - Data Overview

-The data was collected from one of the Star Jeans main competitor's website using web scraping from March-??
-2022 through March-???
-2022.
+The data was collected from H&M's website, one of Star Jeans' top competitors, from March-24th through March-29th, 2022.
 Below is a breakdown of the attributes:

 | Attribute | Description |
 | :----- | :----- |